penguintutor/neopixel-gui/docs/userguide.md

 ## Error messages and known pitfalls or problems

 #### Unable to save configuration
-If you receive an error that it's not possible to save the configuration then please check that you are running with sufficient permissions (gksudo is required) and that the disk drive is not full.
+If you receive an error that it's not possible to save the configuration then please check that you are running with sufficient permissions (sudo is required) and that the disk drive is not full.

-#### gksudo warning message.
-If you receive a warning about running with super user privilages then that is normal.
-It is required to allow sufficient permissions to send information on the GPIO port.
-This warning can be disabled by clicking on the appropriate checkbox on the warning message.

 #### Corrupt or invalid configuration file
 If your configuration file has become corrupted, or you have chosen an invalid GPIO port number then the application may not start.
 In that case delete the file rpnpgp.cfg from the neopixel directory.
 The application should then start normally and you will be able to create a new configuration using the config option.

-#### All LEDs come on bright and won't change
+#### All LEDs come on bright and won't change or don't display the correct sequence
 Check that the "Invert Output" setting is correct.
 It should normally be ticked if using an inverting buffer / transistor switch, otherwise it should be unticked.

 #### Program crashes and then all LEDs start flashing
 If the program crashes then it may leave a running thread which is still trying to control the LEDs.
-If you are familiar with the Linux kill command then you can kill all the rpnpgp processes, otherwise you may need to reboot the computer.
+If you are familiar with the Linux kill command then you can kill all the pixelstrip processes, otherwise you may need to reboot the computer.
 This should not happen if you close the application normally.

 This is particularly important when creating your own custom sequences which may cause the program to fail, but leave the neopixel thread running.